AmbireTech/adex-protocol/components/smart-platform.md

 @TODO adex-smart-platform parameters: e.g. `{ batching: { maxEvents, maxTime } }`

-@TODO you can do an affiliate network, by rewarding the publisher if someone bought something on the site of the advertiser; in other words, adex can be used as an affiliates platform

 @TODO encrypt user's data in the SDK? with a key from the nodes?
 @TODO homomorphic encryption or some kind of obfuscation of the data in the SDK? how can this be done? maybe nucypher?

 @TODO validator fees can be paid via the OUTPACE channels themselves; the fees can even by dynamic/ongoing